-- Thematic Scope: In 2023, the RISE grants challenge seeks proposals that adopt evidence-based strategies to prevent, mitigate and respond to the risk of gender-based violence as it relates to the environment, climate change, and natural resource management.
-Applicants must propose strategies that address gender-based violence across climate and conservation sectors, including those that address climate change mitigation, nature-based solutions and/or natural climate solutions - Award: In 2023, the RISE grants challenge has planned up to USD 1,500,000 to award, seeking to support up to six projects of USD 100,000-400,000 each, implemented over an 18-24-month timeline.
-(Please refer to section 6 for more details.) - Geographic Scope: The RISE grants challenge will invest in projects in one or more of the following geographies: Central America and the Caribbean, Eastern Europe and Central Asia, Eastern and Southern Africa, Mediterranean, Oceania, South America, South and Southeast Asia, West and Central Africa and West Asia.
-(See Annex 1 for the full list of eligible countries.
-Please note, some countries in the eight target geographies are not eligible and applicants should confirm country eligibility before applying). - Eligibility Requirements: The RISE grants challenge requires partnerships between environmental organisations, gender and GBV-expert organisations, Indigenous Peoples' Organisations, local communities and/or other relevant experts. - Application Process: The 2023 RISE grants challenge application process will follow a two-step approach.
+- Thematic Scope: In 2024, the RISE grants challenge seeks proposals that adopt strategies to prevent, mitigate and respond to the risk of gender-based violence and environmental linkages in the context of the dual global biodiversity and climate crises.
+The RISE grants challenge will accept applications spanning diverse biodiversity and climate sectors and contexts, however, this year, there is also a specific earmark for at least several projects to specifically address gender-based violence in fisheries sectors. - Award: In 2024, the RISE grants challenge has planned up to USD 1,800,000 to award, seeking to support up to six projects of USD 100,000-400,000 each, implemented over an 18-24 month timeline.
+(Please refer to Section 6 for more details.) - Geographic Scope: The RISE grants challenge will invest in projects in one or more of the targeted 18 countries and/or non-area based projects focused on global policy.
+See Annex 1 for the full list of eligible countries.
+Please note that any country of implementation must be included in the list. - Eligibility Requirements: The RISE grants challenge requires partnerships between environmental organisations, GBV experts or organisations, Indigenous Peoples' Organisations, local communities and/or other relevant experts.
+Please note that all projects require a staff member, consultant and/or partner organisation that focuses on addressing GBV. - Application Process: The 2024 RISE grants challenge application process will follow a two-step approach.
 Eligible organisations can apply through an expression of interest (EOI) application.
-Selected EOIs will be invited to submit a full proposal. - Online application2: Applications must be written and submitted using the online application platform, available at https://rise.smapply.io or submitted to RISE@iucn.org using the offline application.
+Selected EOIs will be invited to submit a full proposal. - Online application: Expression of interest applications must be written and submitted using the online application platform, available at https://rise.smapply.io.